StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

 Before you use the scripts, ensure that:

-1. You have the `kubectl` binary installed.
+1. The `kubectl` binary has been installed.
 2. The `kubectl` binary is configured to connect to the Kubernetes cluster and the namespace within that cluster that runs StackState.
+3. The Helm value `backup.enabled` is set to `true`.
+4. The Helm value `backup.stackGraph.restore.enabled` is not set to `false` (to access StackGraph backups).
+5. The Helm value `backup.elasticsearch.restore.enabled` is not set to `false` (to access Elasticsearch snapshots).

 ### List StackGraph backups